vojtechsanda/ajax-chat-app/README.md

-# Chat app
+# About The Project

-* Just an AJAX based chat.
+It's a simple chat app based on AJAX and PHP API.